When you’re on the hunt for the best furniture, you want quality, top-notch design, and a price that you can afford.

 $49 flat rate shipping (ground delivery); $99 (in-room delivery); $169 (assembled delivery)

 The Article lineup includes sofas, chairs, tables, bedroom furniture, storage needs, outdoor furniture, area rugs, and home decor.
-They pride themselves on cutting the “middle man” out of the traditional retail furniture shopping experience, allowing them to offer lower prices, by selling direct to consumers.
+Article focuses their marketing on cutting the “middle man” out of the traditional retail furniture shopping experience, allowing them to offer lower prices, by selling direct to consumers.
 Most Article sofas for the living room come in one finish for accents (like wood stained legs) while offering anywhere from 2-6 different fabric upholstery options.

 For more information on Article please see our Article sofa review here.